Speaking the Truth and Speaking Mindfully along with loving and kindness in our everyday lives is one of the biggest challenges of the modern times.

 You will start thinking less about situations and not get worked up – as you will clear your heart and say what you wanted to say.

 Practicing honesty in the present moment creates a life of ‘no regrets’ in the future.
-Speaking out of love – and NOT fear is the key to mindful speaking.
+Speaking the truth out of love – and NOT fear is the key to mindful speaking.
 It may be a little difficult in the beginning to learn how to be firm and speak the truth.
 Start by observing people who you look upto and see how they smoothly say what in in their heart without any fear or hesitation – while at the same time do not hurt others feelings.

 Expressing how you feel in an assertive and kind way is essential, and others will respect you more for doing so.